 Students not meeting the criteria above will participate in the general assessments, with or without accommodations, as appropriate, based on their IEP.
-In addition, parents must consent to their student's instruction according to alternate achievement standards and/or participation in the Alternate Assessment.

-[Maryland Assessment, Accessibility & Accommodations Policy Manual, 2018; COMAR 13A.03.02; State Performance Plan Indicator 3, Maryland IEP Appendix A.]
+[Maryland Assessment, Accessibility & Accommodations Policy Manual, July 2012; COMAR 13A.03.02; State Performance Plan Indicator 3]

-Assessing Comprehension and Communication in English State-to State for English Language Learners (ACCESS for ELLs 2.0 and Alternate ACCESS for ELLS) - ACCESS for ELLs 2.0® is an English language proficiency test; as such, it is a tool used to assess the construct of Multilingual Learners' receptive and productive skills in English.
+Assessing Comprehension and Communication in English State-to-State for English Language Learners (ACCESS for ELLs 2.0 and Alternate

+ACCESS for ELLS - ACCESS for ELLs 2.0® is an English language proficiency test; as such, it is a tool used to assess the construct of ELs' receptive and productive skills in English.
 Because it focuses on language rather than content area knowledge and skills, some accommodations that might be appropriate for the classroom or content area tests should not be used with ACCESS for ELLs 2.0® or Alternate ACCESS for ELLs® as they will invalidate the construct.
 In other words, students would be taking a test that is no longer measuring just their English language proficiency, making any interpretation or inferences from the scores invalid.
 Refer to Maryland Assessment, Accessibility & Accommodations Policy Manual Appendix P: MD State Assessment and ACCESS for ELLs 2.0® Accommodations Crosswalk for additional information.

-[Maryland Assessment, Accessibility & Accommodations Policy Manual, 2018]
+[Maryland Assessment, Accessibility & Accommodations Policy Manual, July 2012]